dansinclair25/duco-rest-api/README.md

-### Filtering & Sorting
+### Filtering, Sorting, and Limiting

-For the transactions, balances, and miners endpoints you can filter for results using query string parameters using any of the keys returned in an object;
+For the transactions, balances, and miners `GET` endpoints you can filter for results using query string parameters using any of the keys returned in an object;
 `GET /transactions?sender=revox`
 `GET /balances?username=revox`
 `GET /miners?username=revox`